pau-not-paul/memrise-clone-react-django/README.md

 - Create new courses.
 - Add and remove user courses.

-Hosted on Heroku (using Heroku PostgreSQL): https://memclone-react-django.herokuapp.com
+Hosted on Heroku (using Heroku PostgrSQL): https://memclone-react-django.herokuapp.com